contensis/contensis.github.io/docs-src/content-types/validation/regex-validation.md

 ## How to set the validation
 With a content type open for editing:

-1.Select the field you want to set a validation rule for.
+1. Select the field you want to set a validation rule for.
 2. With the field active the properties panel is displayed, select **Validation** from the panel navigation.
 3. Select from the matches pattern dropdown the required pattern you want to use, alternatively you can define your own using the custom option.
 4. You can also provide an alternative validation message to be displayed when the field fails validation on publish, by entering it in the *Validation message* text box.